4 Reasons You Should Never Lend Money to Friends or Family

 According to Bankrate’s 2019 Lending Money Survey, 60% of Americans have helped loved ones with the expectation of being paid back.
 Unfortunately, the reality is that you may never see that money again.
 Worse, you could end up damaging a relationship with someone close to you.

-And not only might your relationship be damaged, but your finances can take a hit.
+And not only might your relationship be damaged, but your finances can take a hit as well.
 Of the 2,490 people surveyed by Bankrate, 25% lost money and 6% said their credit score was damaged as a result of lending.

 On the surface, lending money to friends and family seems like the right thing to do, especially for people close to you.
-This is not always the case.
+However, it’s not always worth the risk.

 Why You Shouldn’t Lend Money to Friends and Family

 People love to help their loved ones when they can, especially their friends and family.
-While this often works out for both parties, it’s typically best to avoid lending money to friends and family.
+While this can work out for both parties, it’s typically a situation you want to avoid for a few reasons.

 Relationships are one of the most valuable and important commodities we have.
-Lending money to loved ones can change and damage meaningful relationships.
+Lending money to loved ones can change or damage our most meaningful relationships.
 Financial educator and coach, Sharita M. Humphrey, has seen this firsthand.

 “I’ve seen so many family dynamics change when one family member loans money to another and they don’t pay it back,” she said.
 “It can make some family members seem as if they have to choose sides because some may be more understanding than others, and the other side is advocating that the person be paid.”